NatuurkundePracticumAmsterdam/ecpc/docs/cli.md

 @click.group()
 def cmd_group():
     """
-    Fake the installation and removal of packages in fake conda environments.
+    Fake the installation and removal of packages in fake uv environments.
     """
     pass